Ludwig Wenzel Lachnith

 Modern view of St. Nicolas Church in Prague where Lachnith's father was church musician and where Lachnith trained as a boy.

-Ludwig Wenzel Lachnith (Prague, 7 July 1746 – Paris, 3 October 1820) was a Bohemian horn player and versatile composer influenced by Joseph Haydn and Ignaz Pleyel.
+Ludwig Wenzel Lachnith (7 July 1746 – 3 October 1820) was a Bohemian horn player and versatile composer influenced by Joseph Haydn and Ignaz Pleyel.
 Today he is chiefly remembered because of his adaptations of operas by Wolfgang Amadeus Mozart.
 The French composer and writer Hector Berlioz immortalized him in a diatribe in his autobiography.